shaobo-he/ct-fuzz-artifact/README.md

 You can exit afl-fuzz in one minute.

 ### To reproduce evaluation results:
 0. We provide a script in the artifact directory, `run.sh` that runs all benchmarks once for both constant-time analysis and more precise analysis with cache models.
-Simply invoke it: `sh run.sh <time-limit>`.
+Simply invoke it: `sh run.sh <time-limit>` in the artifact directory.
 We suggest first set the time limit to 10.
 Setting it to 100 may take a while.
 If you are interested in more detailed exploration of these benchmarks, please follow the instructions below.

+0.1 We also provide a script in the artifact directory `reproduce.sh` that tries to reproduce the evaluations done in the paper.
+You can invoke it by `sh reproduce.sh` in the artifact directory.
+Note that there will be differences in average runtime, executions done, total paths.
+But there should not be any differences in terms of whether a crash is found or not (i.e., unique_crashes > 0 or not).
+You can also see the trends like runtime of certain benchmarks are higher or cache models have less exeuctions done, etc.

 1. Go back to directory `ct-benchmarks`.
 We have seven top level `build` directories that contain binaries built by ct-fuzz.
 They are,